Trump consoles shooting victims, faces new criticism

 Massacres by mostly lone gunmen are all but routine in the United States, where guns are easy to obtain legally and mass killings have taken on a sort of cult status in extreme circles.

-Hardline defenders of gun ownership have long resisted portrayal of such tragedies as anything more than random, localized events.
+Hardline defenders of gun ownership have long resisted portrayal of such tragedies as anything more than random, localised events.

 But Trump on Monday said he had told the FBI to treat such crimes as "domestic terrorism."